Ibrahim Shihab: Life

-He began at Maldivian Government's Service as clerk, Mahkamathul Dhaakhiliyyaa (from 14.1.1942 to 27.4.1951).
-After that he rose and held various high government posts, on 26 Muharram 1379 (3 August 1959) Ibrahim Shihab was designated of Attorney General and Mahukamathul Irushaadiyya in the cabinet nominated by Shihab's brother-in-law and Prime Minister Ibrahim Nasir.
+He began at Maldivian Government's Service as clerk, Mahkamathul Dhaakhiliyyaa (from 14 January 1942 to 27 April 1951).
+After that he rose and held various high government posts, on 26 Muharram 1379 (3 August 1959) Ibrahim Shihab was designated as Attorney General and Mahukamathul Irushaadiyya in the cabinet nominated by Shihab's brother-in-law and Prime Minister Ibrahim Nasir.

-During his life he held also Ministerial posts, was appointed as one of the Vice Presidents, and became a Member of the Committee set up by the Cabinet to review and amend the Constitution.
+During his life he held also Ministerial posts, was appointed as one of the Vice Presidents, and became a member of the Committee set up by the Cabinet to review and amend the Constitution.

 He served as the speaker of People's Majlis from 1982 to 1988.

 Towards the end of his life he was also named president of the council for linguistic and historical research.

 Among his works, the General introduction to the concept of history, Preface to the Dhivehi Tareek is a good sample of his stylexs.